 - Alessandro Pezze, who worked tirelessly to add the Sun/Moon updates.

 What's the technology stack?

-In autumn 2018, a group of contributors came together and converted the API to serve static JSON files in a fully backwards compatible manner.
-This allowed PokéAPI to move its hosting to a cheap static server (Netlify!), which increased performance and stability by a huge margin.
-At the same time, support for v1 of the API was dropped and this website was converted to a static site using Gatsby (a static site generator for React) and split off into a separate project.
+In October 2018, the API was converted to serve static JSON files in a fully backwards compatible manner.
+This allowed PokéAPI to move its hosting to a cheap static hosting solution (Firebase Hosting + Cloudflare Caching), which increased performance and stability by a huge margin.
+At the same time, support for version 1 of the API was dropped and this website was converted to a static site using Gatsby (a static site generator for React) and split off into a separate project.

 The move to static hosting was solved by introducing a build step before deployment.
-This build step saves each possible endpoint as a JSON file using ditto, and it is these JSON files that are served from Netlify's CDN.
+This build step saves each possible endpoint from the Django project as a JSON file using ditto, and it is these JSON files that are served from Firebase's CDN.